Sichuan Chili Oil Wontons (Hongyou Chaoshou, 红油抄手)

 More tips for real-deal Sichuan wontons

-- Old-school aunties don’t bother adding rice wine and neither do we.
+- Old-school aunties don’t bother adding rice wine.
 You may be familiar with adding rice wine to meat in Chinese cooking to 去味 (qù wèi), remove any number of gamey odors.
-This is especially true for fishy (腥味, xīng wèi) dishes.
+This is especially true for fishy (腥味, xīngwèi) dishes.
 Generally, the alcohol cooks off when wine hits a hot wok, leaving behind only a subtle, fragrant aroma (why Shaoxing wine is so desirable).
 But with this kind of cold, raw meat filling, wine doesn’t evaporate when added.
-It gets folded into a wrapper before ever being cooked, which produces an undesirable flavor down the line.
+It gets folded into a wrapper before ever being cooked, which can produce an undesirable flavor down the line.
 However, if you’re sensitive to raw meat odors, adding a little rice wine will still help.